Spontaneous scalarization: Neutron star scalarization

-The main features of \TMST is the inclusion of more than one scalar field and a structure called the target space metric.
+The main features of \TMST are the inclusion of more than one scalar field and a structure called the target-space metric.
 In that sense, there are two directions to go in order to obtain scalarized \ns{s}.
-The first one is to consider a mixture of several, more or less equivalent, scalar fields that was the approach in \textcite{Horbatsch:2015bua}.
-There, the authors examined the case of two scalar fields in the form of a complex scalar with a maximally symmetric target space metric $\gamma_{ab}$. \textcite{Doneva:2020afj} studied scalarization in tensor-multi-scalar gravity in a more complicated setup, namely when $\gamma_{ab}$ is a three-dimensional maximally symmetric space together with a nontrivial map $\varphi:$~spacetime~$\rightarrow$~target~space.
-While the solutions in \textcite{Horbatsch:2015bua} can be viewed as generalization of the \DEF model to multiple scalar fields, the scalarized \ns{s} in \textcite{Doneva:2020afj} have some quite distinct properties and they can be considered more as a limiting case of the topological \ns{s} discovered by \textcite{Doneva:2019ltb}.
-More specifically, the scalar field is zero in the stellar center, while only its first derivative is zero in the \DEF model.
-The scalar charge for the scalarized stars in tensor-multi-scalar theories is zero as well.
-This automatically reconciles this theory with the binary pulsar observations (due to the absence of scalar dipole radiation), while still allowing for large deviations from \gr.
-Another interesting property is the fact that there is non-uniqueness of the scalarized solutions with respect to the central energy density -- something that was never observed before at least for scalarized \ns{s}.
-Fig.~\ref{fig:TMST_Scalarization_NS} illustrates this property.
-Interestingly, \textcite{Kuan:2021yih} showed that all these solutions are stable until the maximum \ns mass regardless of the non-uniqueness.
+The first one is to consider a mixture of several more or less equivalent scalar fields; this was the approach followed by \textcite{Horbatsch:2015bua}.
+They, the authors examined the case of two scalar fields in the form of a complex scalar with a maximally symmetric target-space metric $\gamma_{ab}$. \textcite{Doneva:2020afj} studied scalarization in tensor-multiscalar gravity in a more complicated setup, namely, when $\gamma_{ab}$ is a three-dimensional maximally symmetric space together with a nontrivial map $\varphi:$~spacetime~$\rightarrow$~target~space.
+While the solutions given by \textcite{Horbatsch:2015bua} can be viewed as a generalization of the \DEF model to multiple scalar fields, the scalarized \ns{s} given by \textcite{Doneva:2020afj} have some distinct properties and they can be considered more as a limiting case of the topological \ns{s} discovered by \textcite{Doneva:2019ltb}.
+More specifically the scalar field is zero in the stellar center, while only its first derivative is zero in the \DEF model.
+The scalar charge for the scalarized stars in \TMST is zero as well.
+This automatically reconciles this theory with the binary-pulsar observations (due to the absence of scalar-dipole radiation) while still allowing for large deviations from \gr.
+Another interesting property is the fact that there is nonuniqueness of the scalarized solutions with respect to the central energy density, something that had never been observed before, at least for scalarized \ns{s}.
+Figure~\ref{fig:TMST_Scalarization_NS} illustrates this property.
+Interestingly, \textcite{Kuan:2021yih} showed that all of these solutions are stable until the maximum \ns, mass regardless of the nonuniqueness.

-\paragraph{Other scalarization models:} Apart from models of scalarized \ns{s} already discussed, other works have attempted to consider scalarization in other more exotic theories of gravity or even different types of scalarization.
+\paragraph{Other scalarization models:} Apart from the previously discussed models of scalarized \ns{s}, other works have attempted to consider scalarization in more exotic theories of gravity, or even different types of scalarization.